Uralstech/uralstech.github.io/_posts/2024-03-05-ezrSquared-Development-Update.md

 ## Conclusion

 Well, so that's it for this ezr² update.
-It was a another short one!
+It was another short one!